JingTong01/jingtong01.github.io/_pages/about.md

 ---

-## Experience
 ### Postdoctoral Research Scholar (Offer received but position not taken),January 2026
 Cognitive Neurology Lab, University of Iowa, USA.
 PI: Prof. Jan Wessel

-Following completion of my PhD, I was offered a postdoctoral research scholar position at the University of Iowa.
-The position could not be undertaken because my U.S. visa application was not approved.
+Following completion of my PhD, I was offered a Postdoctoral Research Scholar position at the University of Iowa.
+The appointment could not be undertaken due to the rejection of my U.S. visa application.

 ### PhD in Cognitive Psychology, December 2020- December 2025
 RWTH Aachen University, Germany.
 Supervisors: Prof. Iring Koch and Dr. Andrea M. Philipp